MouseLand/cellpose/docs/faq.rst

 **Q: How can I control the amount of threads cellpose is using?**

     Under the hood, Cellpose is using PyTorch for parallelization.
-PyTorch is configurable through the environment variables ``OMP_NUM_THREADS`` or ``MKL_NUM_THREADS`` as described
+Number of threads for PyTorch can be set using `torch.set_num_threads <https://pytorch.org/docs/stable/generated/torch.set_num_threads.html>`_ or through the environment variables ``OMP_NUM_THREADS`` or ``MKL_NUM_THREADS`` as described
     `here <https://pytorch.org/docs/stable/threading_environment_variables.html>`_.